HILLTOP CHRISTIAN SCHOOL

 For families who hold a personal belief exemption to vaccinations, signed and dated prior to January 1, 2016, that exemption will continue to be valid until their next vaccination checkpoint, Kindergarten or 7th grade, even when transferring to or from another school.
 At their next vaccination checkpoint, Kindergarten or 7th grade, these students will need to receive all mandatory vaccinations unless they can provide a medical exemption to immunization letter, completed by a physician.
 Students who do not have a personal belief exemption form on file, prior to January 1, 2016, are required to receive all mandatory vaccinations.
 Students who will be in Kindergarten or 7th grade in the fall will need to have all mandatory vaccinations unless they can provide a medical exemption to immunization letter, completed by a physician.
 State law requires that any student entering school for the first time must furnish proof of being immunized against the following: Polio, MMR, DPT, Hep B, and Chicken Pox.
 Seventh-graders must show proof of receiving T-DAP immunization.

-Students should leave school by 3:35 p.m. unless they are involved in an after-school club, sports or program.
+Students should leave school by 3:35 p.m. unless they are involved in an after-school club or program.
 Any student that is still on campus 15 minutes after school is dismissed who is not involved in a club or program will be sent to Extended Care.
 Extended Care ends at 6:00 p.m.
-Monday through Thursday and at 4:00 p.m. on Friday.
+Monday through Thursday and at 5:00 p.m. on Friday.

 The charge for afternoon care is $3.70 per hour.
-For Kindergarten, we will cap your charges at $205 (if your child is in Extended Care from 12:30 to 6:00 everyday, you will not pay more than $205 for that month).
-For Grades 1- 8, we will cap the charges at $102 a month.
+For Grades K- 8, we will cap the charges at $205 a month.
 If you reach the cap, you may continue using Extended Care, but you will not be charged any more than the cap amount.
-There is a $1 per minute fee after closing hours.

 Any student leaving school for any reason during the day must be signed out by a parent or guardian in the office.
+If someone other than the parent or guardian will be picking up, a photo id will be needed for pick-up.
 Once on campus, students may not leave without permission from the office.

 All individuals wishing to visit Hilltop Christian School must check in at the office.
 Please make prior arrangements with the office and the classroom teacher before visiting the school.